quirozd/onos-optical/oci-restapi/README.md

-This file contains a new codec (OpticalConnectivityIntentCodec.java), and specific edited java files in "onos-rest", and "onos-core-common" maven projects for the codec integration to ONOS.
+This file contains a new codec (OpticalConnectivityIntentCodec.java), and specific edited java files in "onos-rest", and "onos-core-common" maven projects for the codec integration to ONOS 1.3 (Drake).
 With this codec, it is possible to create End-to-End optical routes using the ONOS Rest API instead of the CLI.

 ### POST Json template: